-Process Over the Regulations Threshold £100,000 to Regulations Threshold £25,000 - £100,000 Over £5,000 - £25,000

-1. Pre-Pro curement Officer and Officer and Officer.
-Officer.
+Process Over the Regulations Threshold £100,000 to Regulations Threshold £25,000 - £100,000 Over £5,000 - £25,000 1.
+Pre-Procurement Authorisation Officer and Procurement Team.

-Author isation Procurement Procurement Executive Executive

-Team.
-Team.
-Process if Key Process if

 PGG Group.
-Executive Decision.
-Key
+Officer and Procurement Team.
+Executive Officer.
 Executive Process if Key Decision.

-Process if Key Decision
+Officer.
+Executive Process if Key Executive Process if Key Decision Process if Key Decision Decision.

-Decision

-2. Advertising Head of Procurement through the Procurement Head of Procurement through the Procurement None None Team Team 3.
-Procurement Process Head of Procurement through the Procurement Team must be consulted Head of Procurement through the Procurement Team must be consulted Officer Officer 4.
-Contract Execution Written contract signed/sealed.
+2. Advertising Procurement Process Head of Procurement through the Procurement Team Head of Procurement through the Procurement Team must be Head of Procurement through the Procurement Team Head of Procurement through the Procurement Team must be None Officer None Officer 4.
+Contract Execution consulted Written contract signed/sealed.
+Terms approved by Director of Legal and Democratic. consulted Written contract signed/sealed.
 Terms approved by Director of Legal and Democratic.
-Written contract signed/sealed.
-Terms approved by Director of Legal and Democratic.
 Written contract signed by one (1) Chief Officer or Officer with appropriate authority to enter into a Contract.
 Standard terms approved by Director of Legal and Democratic.
 Officer Contract terms issued via purchase order.
 5. Contract Register Officer or Head of Procurement through the Procurement Team if leading procurement.
 Officer or Head of Procurement through the Procurement Team if leading procurement.
 Officer Officer 6.
 Framework Agreements or DPSs Head of Procurement through the Procurement Team.
 Executive Process if Key Decision Head of Procurement through the Procurement Team.
 Executive Process if Key Decision Officer.
 Executive Process if Key Decision Officer.
 Executive Process if Key Decision

-Waive Contract Procedure Rules Chief Officer, Head of Procurement, s.151 Officer and Monitoring Officer.
+- 7. Waive Contract Procedure Rules Chief Officer, Head of Procurement, s.151 Officer and Monitoring Officer.
 Executive Process if Key Decision Chief Officer, Head of Procurement, s.151 Officer and Monitoring Officer.
 Executive Process if Key Decision Chief Officer, Head of Procurement, s.151 Officer.
 Executive Process if Key Decision Chief Officer Approval.
 Executive Process if Key Decision 8.
 Emergencies Chief Officer on advice of Head of Procurement, s.151 Officer and Monitoring Officer.
 If Key Decision Executive Process.
 Chief Officer on advice of Head of Procurement, s.151 Officer and Monitoring Officer.
 If Key Decision Executive Process.
 Chief Officer on advice of Head of Procurement, s.151 Officer and Monitoring Officer If Key Decision Executive Process.
 Chief Officer on advice of Head of Procurement, s.151 Officer and Monitoring Officer If Key Decision Executive Process.
-Apply an exemption - use of negotiated procedure Officer on advice of Head of Procurement through the Procurement Team and if Key Decision Cabinet Officer on advice of Head of Procurement through the Procurement Team and if Key Decision Cabinet Officer on advice of Head of Procurement through the Procurement Team Officer on advice of Head of Procurement through the Procurement Team Notification of Award Officer on advice of Head of Procurement through the Procurement Team Officer on advice of Head of Procurement through the Procurement Team Officer Officer Contract Variations (material change) Not permitted.
+9. Apply an exemption - use of negotiated procedure Officer on advice of Head of Procurement through the Procurement Team and if Key Decision Cabinet Officer on advice of Head of Procurement through the Procurement Team and if Key Decision Cabinet Officer on advice of Head of Procurement through the Procurement Team Officer on advice of Head of Procurement through the Procurement Team 10.
+Notification of Award Officer on advice of Head of Procurement through the Procurement Team Officer on advice of Head of Procurement through the Procurement Team Officer Officer Contract Variations (material change) Not permitted.
 A new Procurement is required.
-Officer with the agreement of Director of Legal and Democratic Officer with the agreement of Director of Legal and Democratic Officer with the agreement of Director of Legal and Democratic Non recovery of liquidated damages/settlement of formal claims Director of Legal and Democratic and with the approval of s.151 Officer.
+Officer with the agreement of Director of Legal and Democratic Officer with the agreement of Director of Legal and Democratic Officer with the agreement of Director of Legal and Democratic 12.
+Non recovery of liquidated damages/settlement of formal claims Director of Legal and Democratic and with the approval of s.151 Officer.
 Director of Legal and Democratic and with the approval of s.151 Officer.
 Officer with the approval of s151 Officer and Monitoring Officer.
 With the agreement of the Executive Director